harisdaniels/mocha-chai-api-testing-project/README.md

 - wait, and done

 ### Generating Access Token from Postman (API Authentication)
-To submit or view an `/order`, you need to register your API client.
+To submit or view an `/orders`, you need to register your API client.

-Generating access token SHOULD be conducted.
-Because, if we do not do this, we can only run GET method Test, not POST, PATCH, DELETE Test.

 The request body needs to be in JSON format and include the following properties:
 - `clientName` - String